Caveat: Coleslaw after conformity

 We finally got to Suwon’s old city walls’ south gate (Paldalmun) at around 130.
 I went to the guesthouse where I like to stay, and got my friend Mr Choi’s phone number from the manager there – I’d lost Mr Choi’s number because of my broken cellphone, last month.

-Mr Choi said, basically, "Oh wow, Jared, hello.
-Go to the tea-seller's shop and wait there!"
+Mr Choi said, basically, “Oh wow, Jared, hello.
+Go to the tea-seller’s shop and wait there!”
 He said it in Korean.
-I wasn't even sure I'd understood.
-But I deposited my bag into a room at the guesthouse, and ran out and down to the tea-seller's shop (see [broken link!
-FIXME] old blog posts if you're wondering who the tea-seller is).
+I wasn’t even sure I’d understood.
+But I deposited my bag into a room at the guesthouse, and ran out and down to the tea-seller’s shop (see this old blog post if you’re wondering who the tea-seller is).
 There was the tea-seller man, and some friend of his with a very luxurious Samsung Renault car, still smelling of new-car-smell.

 We drove to the tea-seller’s apartment, where Mr Choi was hanging out with a bunch of the tea-seller’s family, friends and relatives.
 They’d literally just cleared the table after their feast as I walked in.
 They insisted I eat something – so they set a single setting with a modest Chuseok mid-day feast and watched me eat as they drank tea and chatted about whether or not my Korean Language ability had improved.
 Well, they probably chatted about other things as well, including the weather.